Bypassland

 In-Chat Affordances

-These are elements that appear in the conversation to support the user’s process.
-They reduce friction, offer gentle guidance, and help maintain emotional presence by minimizing the need for typing or decision-making.
+These are elements that appear in the conversation to reduce friction, offer gentle guidance, and help maintain emotional presence by minimizing the need for typing or decision-making.

 Image of the snackbar UI element used for brief confirmations and notifications.